jon-jacky/home/computing.md

 17 Sep 2021

 - <https://search.marginalia.nu/> - An experimental search engine:
-  "The search engine calculates a score that aggressively favors text- heavy websites, and punishes those that have too many modern web design features.
+  "If you are looking for serendipity, you're on the right track. ...
+The search engine calculates a score that aggressively favors text-heavy websites, and punishes those that have too many modern web design features.
 This is in a sense the opposite of what most major search engines do, they favor modern websites over old-looking ones.
-Most links you find here will be nearly impossible to find on a regular search engine, as they aren't sufficiently search engine optimized."
+Most links you find here will be nearly impossible to find on a regular search engine, as they aren't sufficiently search engine optimized.

+  This may seem a choice from some sort of nostalgia, which in part is true, but there is more to it. ...
+If a webpage has been around for a long time, then odds are it has fundamental redeeming quality that has motivated keeping it around for all that time. ..."

   via <https://news.ycombinator.com/item?id=28550764>, where the author writes:
   "It's very much a work in progress, but